-The 2021-22 Tentative Budget achieves the following:
+The 2021-22 Budget achieves the following:

-- \$110.3 million revenue from the Referendum: - \$79.4 million (or 72%) for compensation for teachers and schoolrelated staff. - \$22.1 million (or 20%) for School Resource Officers & security staff. - \$8.8 million (or 8%) for other essential school programs. - The Guidance Counselor Ratio was increased in the School Budget Guidelines to provide at least 2 Counselors for
+- \$110.3 million revenue from the Referendum; - \$79.4 million (or 72%) for compensation for teachers and schoolrelated staff. - \$22.1 million (or 20%) for School Resource Officers & security staff. - \$8.8 million (or 8%) for other essential school programs. - Increases the guidance counselor ratio in the School Budget Guidelines to provide at least two counselors for elementary schools with enrollment greater than 700 students.

-- elementary schools larger than 700 students.
-Funding for Class Size Compliance was held harmless despite a \$23M reduction in funding by the State of Florida. - The number of social workers allocated to schools increased by 20 additional positions through an increase in the Mental Health Categorical. - Funding is continued for additional custodial support for schools and enhanced cleaning. - Funding for personal protective equipment (PPE) will continue to be available to all staff. - Funds the equivalent of 462 new teaching positions to assist students in recovering learning lost during the height of the COVID pandemic. - Funds the largest summer learning opportunity the District has conducted in decades. - Invests in air quality improvement projects. - Supports a significant upgrade to technology.
-In addition to the refresh cycle, funds are added to work toward 1:1 at the middle grades, server upgrades and a security firewall upgrade. - Protects jobs of existing staff. - Increases funding for Professional Development. - Funds contracted services to increase support to students as they return to brick and mortar instruction. - Continues funding to have a minimum of two full time health professionals at every school.
+- Holds harmless the funding for class size compliance despite a \$23 million reduction in funding by the State of Florida. - Increases the number of social workers allocated to schools by 20 additional positions through an increase in the mental health categorical allocation. - Continues funding for enhanced cleaning and additional custodial support at schools. - Continues funding to make personal protective equipment (PPE) available for all staff. - Funds the equivalent of 462 new teaching positions to assist students in accelerating their learning. - Funded "BCPS Summer 2021," the largest summer learning opportunity the District has conducted in decades. - Invests funds for air quality improvement projects. - Supports a significant upgrade in technology.
+In addition to the refresh cycle, funds are also allocated for server and a security firewall upgrades; and toward achieving a 1:1 student to computer device ratio at the middle grade levels. - Maintains current staffing levels. - Increases funding for professional development. - Funds contracted services to increase support to students as they return to brick-and-mortar instruction. - Continues funding to have a minimum of two full-time health professionals at every school.

-BUDGET MESSAGE PRIORITIES AND ISSUES
+PRIORITIES AND ISSUES